-Generation Capacity refers to the total output capacity of the generator.
+^{} Generation Capacity refers to the total output capacity of the generator.
 For PV systems, this refers to the maximum output of the inverter as limited either by hardware or software settings.
-The system
+The system designer/installer will provide guidance here.

 The generation size limits in the table apply to normal residential connections on a shared low-voltage (LV) network.
 Customers who wish to apply for an installation with a generation capacity exceeding the limits in the above table should consult with ZHOA before commencing with their formal application.